salvalcantara/pid-tuning-bda58/src/pages/index.md

   - type: grid_section
     title: Full Chapter  Overview
     grid_items:
-      - content: |
+      - content: >
           ### Introduction

-          Discovery, research and pure intuition: How to slice and dice all the information you can gather about your customers.
+          Presents a bird's-eye view of the book.
+Summarizing the motivation and main ideas on the chapters to come.
       - content: |
           ### Simple model-matching approach to robust PID design